fastlane/fastlane/fastlane/lib/fastlane/actions/docs/deliver.md

 ##### subtitle

-Localised subtitle of the app
+Localized subtitle of the app

 ```ruby-skip-tests
 subtitle(